Guide to Narcissistic Victim Syndrome

 - Mindfulness practices to increase self-awareness and emotional regulation

-By addressing the root causes of the fawning response, fawn types can work towards developing healthier coping mechanisms and engaging in more balanced and fulfilling relationships.
+By addressing the root causes of the fawning response, fawning types can work towards developing healthier coping mechanisms and engaging in more balanced and fulfilling relationships.

 Narcissistic Abuse Cycle and Stockholm Syndrome